vertueux/smov/README.md

   </p>
 </h1>

 SMOV is the robot I was and still working on.
-It is a quadruped dog robot which would never have never existed without seeing ["Spot" from Boston Dynamics](https://www.bostondynamics.com/products/spot#:~:text=Spot%20is%20an%20agile%20mobile,Automate).
-It's main objective is to have similar capabilities to this one, but costing much less, being more modular & extensible, and having a source code accessible to all.
+It is a quadruped dog robot which would have never existed without seeing ["Spot" from Boston Dynamics](https://www.bostondynamics.com/products/spot#:~:text=Spot%20is%20an%20agile%20mobile,Automate).
+Its main objective is to have similar capabilities to this one, but costing much less, being more modular & extensible, and having a source code accessible to all.

 https://github.com/vertueux/smov/assets/81981323/b2234707-8f5c-4f4c-adbb-8d1c0cae671e